Count On Me (Whitney Houston and CeCe Winans song): Background

 CeCe Winans was picked as the duet partner of "Count On Me" due to her and Houston's real-life friendship in comparison to the friendship shared in Waiting to Exhale.

 Houston first met CeCe Winans and her brother BeBe Winans in 1987 at the NAACP Image Awards where BeBe & CeCe Winans attended and performed.
 Houston later showed up for a concert the siblings held in Los Angeles that same night and joined them onstage, marking the first of such occasions whenever Houston was an attendant.
 The trio became fast friends upon meeting and Houston and CeCe in particular saw each other as "sisters".
 Winans later recalled that the two related to each other well due to shared strong religious faith.
-Winans later told People magazine that Winans was convinced Houston, who was the daughter of gospel singer Cissy Houston and had grown up singing in a Baptist church, "was a gospel singer" herself.
+Winans later told People magazine that she was convinced Houston, who was the daughter of gospel singer Cissy Houston and had grown up singing in a Baptist church, "was a gospel singer" herself.

 In 1988, Houston contributed vocals on what was considered the duo's breakthrough album, Heaven, including the duo's first R&B chart hit, "Celebrate New Life", which reached number 25 on the chart in 1989 and in which Houston was prominently featured in the music video.
 The success of the track later won the trio a 1990 Stellar Award.
 Houston and the sibling duo also performed the song "Hold Up the Light", their second song together on the album, on television in a couple of occasions such as the NAACP Image Awards and The Arsenio Hall Show.

 Houston continued to contribute vocals on the duo's subsequent follow-up albums, including Different Lifestyles (1991).
 In 1995, Houston began filming on her second feature film, Waiting to Exhale, which focused on the lives of four successful upper middle class African American women who were also best friends.
 Though she initially refused to record music for the album following the huge global success of the soundtrack of her debut film, The Bodyguard, Houston was eventually convinced by the soundtrack's main producer Babyface to contribute a few songs.

 As executive producer of the album, Houston hired several established black female contemporary artists to perform on the album, including Brandy, Mary J. Blige, Toni Braxton, Aretha Franklin and Chaka Khan among others.
 Houston and Babyface agreed to compose a song titled "Count On Me" for the soundtrack and decided the song would be better as a duet between Houston and Winans after the duo performed the Aretha Franklin-arranged version of "Bridge Over Troubled Water" at the VH1 Honors in June 1995.

 The song's subject about friendship was connected to the film as well as the real-life bond between Houston and Winans.
 Houston's elder brother, Michael, became a third collaborator after suggesting a lyric change.
 The duet would be Winans' first recording away from her work with her brother BeBe as the singer was working on her solo debut album that year, Alone in His Presence.